Select Page

 • Sent to the governor May 24: HB 63 (Swanson/Sparks) adds to the information an individual is required to include when making a report of abuse or neglect to identify: the facts that caused the individual to believe a child had been abused or neglected and the source of the information; the individual’s name and telephone number; and the individual’s home address or, if the individual is a mandatory reporter, the individual’s business address and profession.

-• Sent to the governor May 16: HB 567 (Bowers/Miles) prohibits any student dress or grooming policy adopted by a school district or public institution of higher education, including a student dress or grooming policy for any extracurricular activity, from discriminating against a hair texture or protective hairstyle commonly or historically associated with race.
+• Signed by the governor and effective September 1, 2023: HB 567 (Bowers/Miles) prohibits any student dress or grooming policy adopted by a school district or public institution of higher education, including a student dress or grooming policy for any extracurricular activity, from discriminating against a hair texture or protective hairstyle commonly or historically associated with race.

 • Sent to the governor May 25: HB 699 (Frank/Paxton) requires the UIL to apply the same student enrollment calculation formula to all schools whether or not the school allowed a non-enrolled student to participate in the league activity when assigning league classification to a public school.